Silver Dollar Bar in Mandan reopening under new ownership

 “We are excited to keep the history of the Silver Dollar alive while preserving the name,” Bar Manager Zachary Wanner said in a press release.

-A reopening event and ribbon-cutting will be held at the bar Wednesday.
+A reopening event and ribbon-cutting was held at the bar Wednesday.
 Operating hours will be Sundays 12 p.m. to 1 a.m., and all other days of the week 11 a.m. to 1 a.m., according to a Facebook post.

 Reach David Velázquez at 701-250-8264 or david.velazquez@bismarcktribune.com.